Sidies/ranking_encoders/README.md

 --test_dataset: The name of the test dataset.
 Only if this parameter is set a prediction.csv file will be created.
 --y_train_dataset: The name of the target dataset.
 Only use this parameter if your training dataset doesn't include the target column.
 --target: The name of the target column.
 Default is cv_score
---as_neural_network: If set to True the pipeline will run as a listwise neural network.
-Default is True
+--as_neural_network: If this flag is set the pipeline will run as a listwise neural network.
 --epochs: The number of epochs for the neural network.
 Default is 200
 ```